 There are several different recoveries you can try using the rescue stirrup.
 Probably the easiest is the simplest method.
 Simply place the loop around the cockpit coaming.
 Face the cockpit, bend your knee and place the stern-facing foot into the loop.
 Grab the cockpit coaming on the far side with both hands and make sure your feet are beneath you.
 When balanced, step down and straighten your stern leg, pull with your arms and throw the bow leg into the cockpit.
-You’ll be facing the stern on your stomach over the seat.
+You’ll be facing the stern with your stomach over the seat.
 Now roll over, disentangle the stirrup from your stern leg and bring the stern leg back into the cockpit.
 Note: If you have a sit-on-top without a cockpit coaming you can still use this assist by running one end of the stirrup through a scupper hole then re-tieing in a loop.
 If you have a friend they can help by holding on to the off-side of the cockpit to stabilize the boat.

 A variation on the use of rescue stirrup uses it in conjunction with the paddle float, While it takes time to setup and would be difficult in heavy seas or current, this is one of the easiest self rescues and can be done with a SOT or a Sit-inside kayak.
 Loop one end of the stirrup over a paddle throat – between the blade and the drip ring.
 Throw the stirrup loop over the kayak and slide that paddle blade under deck lines (non-stretch) on the opposite side of the kayak and behind the cockpit.
 Push the kayak away from you a little and retrieve the other end of the loop from underneath.
 Pull the loop up on your side of the boat, removing all the slack and wrap it around the paddle shaft several times as close to the boat as possible.
-You want to leave 2-3 feet of loop on your side hanging down from the paddle shaft at the back corner of the cockpit on your side.
+You want to leave about 2 feet of loop on your side hanging down from the paddle shaft at the back corner of the cockpit on your side.
 Now attach the paddle float to the blade on your side of the boat.
 Holding on to the front of the cockpit with your bow hand and the rear of the cockpit with your stern hand, place your stern foot into the stirrup.
 Straighten your stern leg and lift your bow leg into the cockpit.
 You will end up on your stomach or hip, facing the stern.
 Lift the stern leg into the cockpit turning as you do so.
 Disentangle your stern foot from the stirrup.
 Get settled and balanced, remove and stow stirrup and paddle float.
 Pump out the cockpit and resume paddling.
 See video HERE (starting around 2:40)

 If you have a SOT you can use the same technique but place the paddle about 2 feet in front of the seat.
 When you climb in you will already be facing the right direction and won’t have to flip around.